nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. The user inputs `add links m/CS2113 t/lecture u/https://nus.sg.zoom.us/cs2113/lecture`.
 1. The full command string will be parsed by `Parser`, whose `parse()` method returns a `CommandCreator` object to create a `AddCommand`.
 1. The method `createAddCommand()` in `CommandCreator` further parses the input by identifying the keyword `link`, and returns a `AddCommand`.
-1. The command is excuted and the links is added into the link list with module name and online class type.
+1. The command is excuted and the link is added into the link list with module name and online class type.
 1. `Storage` saves the added link by writing it into the `links.txt` file.

 ##### List links